Wine tasting in Porto: where, when and how

 Sara Riobom

 Most people don’t realise how much there is to know about wine tasting in Porto.
 Besides the famous Port wine cellars, there are some amazing wine bars in the city where you can taste wines from all around the country.
 There is also a fantastic wine museum that, although not dedicated specifically to Portuguese wines, is a wealth of knowledge about wine making.
-It truly is a fantastic place, and I’ll talk more about it in the article.
+There’s lots of wine tasting opportunities in Porto, so keep reading to find out about the best ones!

 No time to read a long article?
 Here’s a summary: